-The primary efficacy endpoint of the primary and coprimary endpoints for the FDA and for the EU regulatory agencies (defined in Section 3.1), respectively, will be analyzed based on the ITT population for the US and the mITT population for the EU, and the following methods will be used to address potential intercurrent events:
+The primary composite endpoint for the FDA and the coprimary endpoints for the EU regulatory agencies (defined in Section 3.1) will be analyzed based on the ITT population and the mITT population, respectively, and the following methods will be used to address potential intercurrent events:

 - Subjects who did not receive any dose of study drug but are randomized will still be included in the ITT population.
 [REDACTED] - Subjects who are randomized but prematurely discontinued the study before assessment of the primary endpoints will be considered as part of the ITT population.
-[REDACTED] - Subjects who die before assessment of the primary endpoint will count as though they hypothetically continued in the study. - Subjects who are lost to follow-up and are missing data for the primary endpoint will count as though they hypothetically continued in the study. - Subjects who are missing data for any other reason for the primary endpoint will count as though they hypothetically continued in the study.
+[REDACTED] - Subjects who die before assessment of the primary endpoint will count as though they hypothetically continued in the study. - Subjects who are lost to follow-up and are missing data for the primary endpoint will count as though they hypothetically continued in the study. - Subjects who are missing assessments or data due to the COVID-19 pandemic and are missing data for the primary endpoint will count as though they hypothetically continued in the study. - Subjects who are missing data for any other reason for the primary endpoint will count as though they hypothetically continued in the study.

-The secondary efficacy analysis of secondary endpoints (defined in Section 3.2) will be analyzed based on the same populations as above with similar methods for addressing potential intercurrent events.
+The secondary endpoints (defined in Section 3.2) will be analyzed based on the same populations as above with similar methods for addressing potential intercurrent events.